Xyclade/MachineLearning/Readme.md

   }

 ```

-When we execute this code, the result plot is rather useless.
+This code loads the DJI data, and adds it in the plot which already contained our own index of the stock market.
+However, when we execute this code, the result plot is rather useless.

 <img src="./Images/Unscaled_DJI_PCA_Index.png" width="400px" />